Tax Guide for Liquor Store Operators and Owners

 - Purchase your cigarettes and tobacco products only from a California licensed distributor or wholesaler (or obtain a distributor or wholesaler license as noted below).

-- If you purchase cigarettes or tobacco products from an out-of-state supplier who does not have a California Cigarette and Tobacco Products License, you must obtain a distributor's license in addition to the retailer's license, and remit California cigarette and tobacco products taxes directly to the state.
+- If you purchase cigarettes or tobacco products from an out-of-state supplier who does not have a California Cigarette and Tobacco Products Distributor's License, you must obtain a distributor's license in addition to the retailer's license and pay California cigarette and tobacco products excise taxes directly to the state.

-- For more information please see publication 93, Cigarette and Tobacco Products Taxes.
+- For more information, see publication 78, Sales of Cigarettes and Tobacco Products in California, and publication 93, Cigarette and Tobacco Products Taxes.

 Note

-- Does not apply to a tobacco product that is not subject to the tobacco products tax.
-For example, vape liquids that do not contain any nicotine are not subject to the tobacco products tax, however they are subject to the retail licensing requirement.
+- Does not apply to tobacco products that are not subject to the tobacco products tax.
+For example, vape liquids without any nicotine are not subject to the tobacco products tax.
+However, they are subject to the retail licensing requirement.

-You can apply online for a cigarette and tobacco products license using our online registration service or at any of the CDTFA's field offices.
+You can apply online for a cigarette and tobacco products license using our Online Services or at any of our local field offices.
 Prospective licensees should consult with their local health department before applying for a California Cigarette and Tobacco Products Retailer's License to determine if there is a local licensing requirement in their community and to learn how to comply with its requirements.
 In some cases, local licensing requirements may be more restrictive than state licensing requirements.

-Please visit the Cigarette and Tobacco Products tax guide for more information on the cigarette and tobacco products tax and licensing program.
+For more information on the cigarette and tobacco products tax and licensing program, see Tax Guide for Cigarette and Tobacco Products.

 Transferring Products Between Stores

-You must provide such documentation upon request by CDTFA staff or law enforcement.
+You must provide these documentations when requested by our team members or law enforcement.

 These requirements do not apply to tobacco products that are not subject to the tobacco products tax.
-For example, vape liquids that do not contain any nicotine are not subject to these requirements, however they are subject to the retail licensing requirement.
+For example, vape liquids without nicotine are not subject to these requirements.
+However, they are subject to the retail licensing requirement.

 For more information about licensing requirements for sellers of cigarettes and tobacco products, see publication 78, Sales of Cigarettes and Tobacco Products in California.
-You may also attend a tobacco class for retailers or view our online tobacco seminar.
+Visit our Tax Education webpage to attend a class for tobacco retailers or view video guides and other resources regarding the sales of cigarette and tobacco products.

 Cigarette Buy-Downs